Esri/arcgis-runtime-samples-android/java/feature-layer-geodatabase/README.md

 # Feature layer (GeoDatabase)
-Demonstrates how to consume an Esri mobile geodatabase by using a `FeatureLayer` and a `GeodatabaseFeatureTable`.
+Consume an Esri mobile geodatabase by using a `FeatureLayer` and a `GeodatabaseFeatureTable`.

 ![feature layer geodatabase](feature-layer-geodatabase.png)